Ardross, Highland: History

-Famous people from Ardross include Sir John McKenzie, who emigrated to New Zealand and became a prominent politician.
+Famous people from Ardross include Sir John McKenzie, who emigrated to New Zealand in 1860 and became a prominent politician.
 He is remembered in New Zealand as the Minister of Lands and Agriculture who developed a policy which disfavored large landowners.
 This stemmed from his experience in Ardross where he was deeply moved by the misery he witnessed among tenants on Ardross Estate.
 Some of his near relatives suffered in this way and were forced to emigrate to Canada and the United States.
 Many years later McKenzie related how, when once walking home with his father, he came upon a number of dispossessed tenant farmers who had been forced to camp in the local cemetery at Ardross Church as there was nowhere else to go.
-Many years earlier, in 1792 tenants at Strathrusdale, which forms the western area of Ardross, led a famous revolt against landowner's such as the Duke of Sutherland who were pursuing a policy of clearing land.
+Many years earlier, in 1792, tenants at Strathrusdale, which forms the western area of Ardross, had led a famous revolt against landowners such as the Duke of Sutherland who were carrying out the Highland Clearances.